 Participants may appeal suspensions.
 All appeals must be submitted in writing within five days after a penalty has been assessed.
 This request should be submitted to the Athletic Director or his/her Principal, as applicable.
-A committee consisting of at least the Athletic Director, one school administrator, and one varsity coach/sponsor, as applicable, will be formed to consider any unique circumstances and to review penalties when deemed appropriate.
+A committee consisting of at least the Athletic Director, one school administrator, a member of the NPUSC School Board and one varsity coach will be formed to consider any unique circumstances and to review penalties when deemed appropriate.
+The committee will consist of a minimum of five members.